 Applicants must hold a current U.S. LPN unencumbered license to apply for admission to the LPN to BSN Basic Track.

-Licensed Practical Nurses (LPN or LVN), regardless of nursing experience or completion of lower general education core requirements, must complete (or be enrolled in) the nursing support courses prior to submission of an application.
+Licensed Practical Nurses (LPN or LVN), regardless of nursing experience or completion of lower general education core requirements, must complete (or be enrolled in) the nursing pre-requisite courses prior to submission of an application.

 The LCSC LPN to BSN Track is designed for the Licensed Practical Nurses (LPN or LVN) who graduated from an academic institution with an A.A.S. degree.
 Credit may be awarded for up to 17 credits of LPN coursework.